Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 3.1.2 =
+Dramatic performance improvements!
+If versions 3.0.0 through 3.0.2 were displaying errors, or was not functioning correctly, install this update!
+= 3.1.1 =
+Dramatic performance improvements!
+If versions 3.0.0 through 3.0.2 were displaying errors, or was not functioning correctly, install this update!
 = 3.1.0 =
 Dramatic performance improvements!
 If versions 3.0.0 through 3.0.2 were displaying errors, or was not functioning correctly, install this update!
 = 3.0.1 =